-JAMES F. DODD, M.A., Coordinator of Clinical Education Experiences EDWARD J. SAGARESE, M.A., Coordinator of Adolescence Education
+TIMOTHY GLANDER, Ph.D., Associate Dean of Teacher Education JAMES F. DODD, M.A., Coordinator of Clinical Education Experiences EDWARD J. SAGARESE, M.A., Coordinator of Adolescence Education

-The teacher education program is designed to develop students who are reflective professionals.
-The program of study integrates a strong liberal arts foundation with research-validated pedagogical knowledge.
+The teacher education programs are designed to develop students who are reflective professionals.
+The programs of study integrate a strong liberal arts foundation with research-validated pedagogical knowledge.
 As members of a community of learners, students are expected to master the personal and professional knowledge, skills, and dispositions needed to teach and assess students within the full range of individual abilities, to evaluate and improve teaching, to develop creative standards-based curricula, and to contribute as effective teachers and leaders in their schools and communities.
 The role of research and technology and the importance of critical thinking, creative problem solving, and multicultural and global perspectives are emphasized.